1990–91 Northern Michigan Wildcats men's ice hockey season: NCAA tournament

 With a week of to rest and prepare for the quarterfinals, Northern Michigan was gearing up to face Boston College but, surprisingly, the Eagles were upset in the first round by Alaska–Anchorage.
 When the Seawolves arrived at Marquette, Northern Michigan expected to run roughshod over the unheralded team.
 Early in the first game it appeared they were going to do just that but after building a 3-goal lead UAA scored the next two to give NMU a challenge.
 Anchorage did everything in their power to win the game but the Wildcat offense was just too powerful, and Northern Michigan took the first game 8–5.
 It was a similar case in the second game and when the dust settled NMU won the game 5–3 and advanced to the Frozen Four.
 The two wins against Alaska–Anchorage saw two more program records set; the first win was Northern Michigan's 35th of the season, breaking the mark set by the 1980 team, while the rematch saw Bill Pye winning his 30th game of the year, breaking Steve Weeks' previous record, also set in 1980.

-In the national semifinal NMU took on a familiar foe in Maine.
-The top eastern team had easily dispatched Minnesota in their quarterfinal and were looking for a repeat performance from December but this time the Wildcats were ready for the stifling Black Bear defense.
-In front of a mostly favorable crowd, Northern Michigan outlasted Maine by scoring 4 of the last 5 goals and winning 5–3 to advance to their second championship game.
+In the national semifinals NMU played the Black Bears.
+The top eastern team had easily dispatched Minnesota in their quarterfinals and were looking for a repeat performance but this time the Wildcats were ready for the opposing team's defense.
+Northern Michigan beat Maine by scoring 4 of the last 5 goals and winning 5–3 and advanced to their second championship game.